bharat109puri/terraform/modules/cassandra_database/README.md

 The AWS account ID and region is assumed based on the default AWS provider configuration.

+## Known issues

 **The configured database has unrestricted public access** until it's changed manually through https://astra.datastax.com/ console.
 The `astra` Terraform provider doesn't support restricting public access and `astra_access_list` seems to be broken.

 DataStax support ticket: 00073817

+The `astra` Terraform provider doesn't support changing the name of the main keyspace (created together with the database).
+An attempt to change it results in deletion of the database.

+If you remove a keyspace from the Terraform configuration, the `astra` provider is not removing the keyspace only from the Terraform space.
+If you try to recreate the same keyspace with terraform again, the creation is going to fail.

 ## TODO